htakeuchi/64PadGames/README.md

-# Launchpad Gamepad
+# Launchpad Pro MK3 Games

-Static browser games for 8x8 pad controllers, starting with Launchpad Pro MK3.
+Games designed to be played on the physical Novation Launchpad Pro MK3.

+The browser page is a Web MIDI host and visual mirror for the hardware.
+Game input, lights, and feedback are centered on the Launchpad Pro MK3 8x8 pad surface; the on-screen pad exists to reflect the device state and support development.
+Only Launchpad Pro MK3 is supported at this time.

 ## Requirements

+- Launchpad Pro MK3 connected over USB.
 - Chrome, Edge, or another Chromium-based browser with Web MIDI support.
 - HTTPS hosting for deployment. `localhost` is acceptable for development.
-- Launchpad Pro MK3 connected over USB.

-For hardware testing, open the app directly in Chrome or Edge.
+Open the page directly in Chrome or Edge, then connect the Launchpad Pro MK3 from the app.
 Embedded browsers may not expose Web MIDI device permissions.

 ## Development